mrahhal/css-theming/README.md

 ## Thanks

-- @rubix-labs: I worked on most of this as part of my work here.
+- @rubix-labs: I worked on most of this as part of my job here.
 - @sayache: Graphic, UX and UI designer.